zhangxin511/platform-api-docs/profile/credit_consent.rst

     }

-.. note:: The value for ``CreditPullType`` varies based on the credit reporting agencies the parter uses and in many cases will not be required.
+.. note:: The value for ``CreditPullType`` varies based on the credit reporting agencies the partner uses and in many cases will not be required.

 **Reponse**